syrenity237/osticket-prereqs/README.md

 <img src="https://i.imgur.com/cXSLzxC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 You then go to and click sites in IIS and press Default web site then press osTicket.
 Then on right side click Browse *80 which brings up osTicket installer on browser.
-Go back to IIS then in osTicket home double click PHP manager click enables on theses extensions php_imap.dll, php_intl.dll, php_opcache.dll Now Refresh the osTicket site in your browse, observe the changes.
+Go back to IIS then in osTicket home double click PHP manager find and click on “Enable or disable an extension” enables on theses extensions php_imap.dll, php_intl.dll, php_opcache.dll Now Refresh the osTicket site in your browse, observe the changes.

 </p>
 <br />